 Home-based Food Business

-As of 1 July home-based food business which sells direct to the final customer (e.g. from the premises or from a market/school canteen, etc), will come under the responsibility of council.
+Home-based food business which sell directly to the final customer (e.g. from the premises or from a market/school canteen, etc), are the legislative responsibility of council.

 It is the responsibility of the business to notify the local council of their business and food activity details.

 If your home-based businesses does not retail food direct to the customer (i.e. they only sell to other businesses such as a cafe, supermarket or restaurant to on-sell), then you need to notify the NSW Food Authority of their business and food activity details. www.foodnotify.nsw.gov.au.